 Your 40s are a busy time.
 There are quite a variety of expenses to consider.
 For many people, funds aren’t just for raising children.
 For some, helping aging parents with financial assistance may also come into play.
 And of course, there is also debt and mortgages.

-It may seem like your accounts are being pulled into several different directions.
+It may seem like your accounts are being pulled in several different directions.
 While that may be true, it is equally, if not more, important that you are moving money into a retirement savings account as well.

-There is so much more to know about retirement and these articles might help!
+There is so much more to know about retirement, and these articles might help!

 - Seven Different Types of Retirement Accounts